Light-C-O/gentle-steps/README.md

   - I'm changing the auth page to make more functional.
 I want username to be required only when creating a new account, not when logging in.
 That is working now.
 I removed a few bits that are not mandetory for example the excess error handling from before.
   - I have added a logout as well, to in sure better UX.
   - I will be added the auth page and home page together.
 I believe there is no need to make it seperate, espaecially for what I'll be doing.
 I have transfered everthing from the HomePage to the AuthPage.
 For now, I'll not delete in the HomePage yet.
 I want to make sure everything works before doing so permanently.
-  - I'm working on the visual asspect of things, I want it to look and feel like abook
+  - I'm working on the visual aspect of things, I want it to look and feel like a book.
+I have centered the content.
+Added drop shadows to make it pop.